Skip to content

 Bacterial Leaf Spot

 Bacterial leaf spot is one of the most common diseases that affect the Ficus plant.
-Caused by the Xanthomonas campestris bacteria, your plant will begin to display small yellow and black spots on the leaf
+Caused by the Xanthomonas campestris bacteria, your plant will begin to display small yellow and black spots on the leaf.

 The leaf will begin to go brown and will eventually fall.
 You can clear black leaf spot by watering directly into the soil as excess moisture speeds up the disease's growth.
 Make sure you remove any infected leaves immediately to stop the condition spreading.